hyp3rd/go-worker/README.md

 - Task prioritization: You can register tasks with a priority level influencing the execution order.
 - Concurrent execution: Tasks are executed concurrently by a pool of workers.
+- Middleware: You can apply middleware to the `TaskManager` to add additional functionality.
+- Results: You can access the results of the tasks via the `Results` channel.
 - Rate limiting: You can rate limit the tasks schedule by setting a maximum number of jobs per second.
 - Cancellation: Tasks can be canceled before or while they are running.